PhD in Mathematics degree requirements

 Graduate-level courses transferred from other universities may be used to satisfy part of the breadth requirements, subject to approval of the DGS and the Graduate Committee.

-See also the College of Liberal Arts & Sciences Academic Policies Handbook.
+View also the College of Liberal Arts and Sciences Academic Policies Handbook.

 Check also the section Master of Science in the Mathematics Graduate Programs of Study.